us4useu/us4r-lite-user-docs/_sources/content/2_hardware.md.txt

 ```

 **Safety note:**
-The digital I/O signals (CLOCK IN, TRIG IN, CLOCK OUT, TRIG OUT) are classified as SELV (Safety Extra Low Voltage) circuits and operate at 3.3 V LVTTL logic levels.
+The digital I/O signals (CLOCK IN, TRIG IN, CLOCK OUT, TRIG OUT) are classified as SELV (Safety Extra Low Voltage) circuits and operate at 3.3 V (TRIG IN, TRIG OUT AND CLK IN) and 1.8V (CLK OUT) LVCMOS logic levels.
 These connectors shall be connected only to equipment that provides SELV-compatible signals and meets at least the same protection against electric shock as the us4R-lite™ (minimum: Class II or Class I with protective earth).
 Applying voltages outside the specified 0–3.3 V range may damage the device and void compliance with IEC 61010-1.